Serena beats No. 2 seed Kontaveit at US Open to reach 3rd Rd

 If anything, Kontaveit received more acknowledgment from the player trying to defeat her than anyone else, as Williams would respond to great shots with a nod or a racket clap.

 “They were not rooting against me.
-They just wanted Serena to win so bad,” Kontaveit said, calling the treatment she received “fair" and “expected,” as well as “something I never experienced before.”
+They just wanted Serena to win so bad,” Kontaveit said, calling the treatment she received “fair," even if it was “something I never experienced before.”

-But with a chance to serve out that set, Williams briefly lost her way.
-A missed forehand.
-A backhand long.
-A backhand into the net as she went down on one knee.
-A double-fault made it 5-all.

 Eventually they went to a tiebreaker, and at 3-3, a chant of “Let’s go, Serena!” broke out, accompanied by rhythmic clapping.
-Soon, Williams was delivering a 101 mph service winner and a 91 mph ace to seal that set.
-Just like old times`.
+Soon, Williams delivered a 101 mph service winner and a 91 mph ace to seal that set.

-To Kontaveit’s credit, she did not fold, did not let the disappointment of dropping that set linger.

-Instead, she raced to a 3-0 edge in the second over the next 15 minutes on the strength of 10 winners and zero unforced errors.
+To Kontaveit’s credit, she raced to a 3-0 edge in the second with 10 winners and zero unforced errors.

-In the third, it was Williams who gained the upper hand, and it seemed every point she won elicited an enthusiastic response.
-After a swinging forehand volley winner put Williams a game from victory, she raised both arms, then clenched her left fist.
+In the third, after a swinging forehand volley winner put Williams a game from victory, she raised both arms, then clenched her left fist.

 One game, and five minutes later, it was over — and her stay at the U.S. Open could proceed.

-Asked whether she considers herself a title contender, Williams answered: “I can not think that far.
+Asked whether she's a title contender, Williams answered: “I can not think that far.
 I'm having fun and I'm enjoying it.”

 More AP coverage of U.S. Open tennis: https://apnews.com/hub/us-open-tennis-championships and https://twitter.com/AP_Sports